dmitriy-chernysh/dmitriy-chernysh/README.md

 Since 2015 I've mostly been dealing with Android Development and building modern [native] apps for Phone and Tablet devices running on Android 6+ .

 ##
-### :heavy_check_mark: In 2025 my main tech. stack
+### :heavy_check_mark: In 2026 my main tech. stack

 * Android SDK, Gradle Build tool.
-* Kotlin, Coroutines, RxJava/RxAndroid, Koin, Retrofit, Room.
+* Kotlin, Coroutines, Koin, Retrofit, Room.
 * Jetpack Compose.
-* MVVM or MVI + Clean architecture, modularization.
+* MVVM or MVI + modularization by feature.
 * Material 3 Design.
 * Ktor + Heroku for the app backend.
 * Firebase services, Google APIs.
-* Circle CI or GitHub Actions for continuous integration.
+* GitHub Actions for running test and deployment.
 * Google ML kit for text and image recognition.
 * FFMPeg for video/audio edit features.
 * CameraX API for photo/video capture.
-* OpenCV and/or OpenGL for image editing.
+* OpenCV and OpenGL for image editing.

 ##
 ### ⭐️⭐️⭐️⭐️⭐️ Some feedback from clients: